Bombing of Tokyo (10 March 1945): Preparations to attack Tokyo

-The officers who commanded XXI Bomber Command's three flying wings agreed with the new tactics, but there were fears that they could result in heavy casualties.
-These concerns were shared by some of LeMay's staff.
-XXI Bomber Command's intelligence officers predicted that 70 percent of the bombers could be destroyed.
-LeMay consulted Arnold's chief of staff Brigadier General Lauris Norstad about the new tactics, but did not formally seek approval to adopt them.
-He later justified this action on the grounds that he had wanted to protect Arnold from blame had the attack been a failure.
+The officers who commanded XXI Bomber Command's three flying wings agreed with the new tactics, but they and some of LeMay's staff feared that they could allow heavy American casualties — XXI Bomber Command's intelligence officers predicted that 70 percent of the bombers could be destroyed.
+LeMay consulted Arnold's chief of staff, Brigadier General Lauris Norstad, about the new tactics, but did not formally seek approval to adopt them, later saying that he had wanted to protect Arnold from blame had the attack been a failure.
 LeMay notified the Twentieth Air Force headquarters of his intended tactics on 8 March, a day he knew Arnold and Norstad would be absent.
-There is no evidence that LeMay expected that the Twentieth Air Force would object to firebombing civilian areas, but he may have been concerned that it would have judged that the new tactics were too risky.
+There is no evidence that LeMay expected that the Twentieth Air Force would object to firebombing civilian areas, but he may have been concerned that the new tactics may have been thought too risky.